 As a fan of the murkier wrapper shades, I tend to lose interest when I hear that a cigar has a Connecticut wrapper.
-Words like “mild,” “creamy,” and “light” are pretty off-putting to me.
+Words like “mellow,” “creamy,” and “light” are pretty off-putting to me.
 However, given Davidoff’s very good standing as a company, I decided to give the Griffin’s Short Robusto a try, because hell, it was a free cigar!

 The construction of this little stogie was excellent—the few veins in the wrapper were small, and there were no detectable soft spots.
 I clipped the cap with my Xikar Xi2 and took a few dry puffs—the pre-light draw was solid but not difficult with a slight earthy, nutty taste.

-The first third had a very mild feel with not too much smoke.
+The first third had a very mellow feel with not too much smoke.
 It was a breezy day and the smoke that blew into my eyes was not as harsh as I anticipated.
 The only word I can think of to describe the main undertone of this cigar is leafy—the smoke had a certain light freshness to it as opposed to a funky aged taste.
 Mellow notes of cedar and black pepper flowed through in the smoke, only intensifying as the cigar approached the next third.

 The draw stayed consistently manageable and the taste did not become overpowering.
 Spice lingered on the palate for a little longer after each draw, and the fresh, leafy taste began to creep towards the forefront.
 The burn on this stick was perfect—the cigar never canoed or went out, even though I had set it down to rest for a few minutes while getting ready for dinner.